-Unknown people put hundreds of millions of credentials online h2>
+Unknown people put hundreds of millions of login credentials online.

-A huge set of e-mail addresses and passwords has appeared in a hacker forum and been released under the name “Collection # 1”.
+A huge data set of email addresses and passwords has appeared in a hacking forum and published under the name “Collection # 1”.

-With an online service, you can check if your data is also affected:
+You can use an online service to check whether part of your data is also affected:

-The dataset is 87 gigabytes in size and contains 12,000 files.
+The data set is 87 gigabytes in size and comprises 12,000 files.

-Where the data comes from is unknown.
-After initial research on the net, it is probably not just the spoils of a single hack.
-The dataset is obviously composed of many different data leaks and comes from thousands of different sources.
+It is not known where the data come from in detail.
+According to initial research on the Internet, it is probably not just the booty of a single hack.
+The dataset is obviously made up of many different data leaks and comes from thousands of different sources.

 If your account data is affected, it can be a big problem for you.
-With the hacked data, the attacker can log in to your accounts and do a lot of damage.
+With the hacked data, the attacker can log into your accounts and cause great damage.

-If you are a godfather, here is my advice:
+If you are concerned, here is my advice:

-1. Immediately change your passwords for all your services associated with your email address.
+1. Immediately change your passwords for all of your services connected to your email address.
 If you have used the same password for other services, you should change them there immediately.

 2. Never use the same password for multiple services.